mikaelbr/node-notifier/README.md

 ## Common Issues

+### `SnoreToast` text on Windows

+See note on "Windows 10 Fall Creators Update" in Windows section.
+Short answer, update to your own `appId`.

 ### Use inside tmux session

 When using node-notifier within a tmux session, it can cause a hang in the system.
 This can be solved by following the steps described in this comment: https://github.com/julienXX/terminal-notifier/issues/115#issuecomment-104214742